 Patients who are physically and psychologically frail should receive the help and support they need to prevent falls and injuries such as hip fractures.
 The percentage of hip fractures that happen in hospital (rather than in homes, care homes and outside) is a measure of safety and the quality of care that older people are receiving in hospital.

-In England, the percentage of hip fractures that were the result of an inpatient fall decreased from 5.4% in 2013 to 3.8% in 2015, and it has remained fairly steady since then.
-In Northern Ireland, the percentage remained very low (<0.5%) until 2014 when it began to increase, but the proportion remains lower than in England.
-The proportion of hip fractures that occur in hospital is higher in Wales; a peak of 7.8% was reached in February 2014, but it has since decreased to 5.5%.
+In England, the percentage of hip fractures that were the result of an inpatient fall decreased from 5.4% in 2013 to 3.8% in 2015, where it has remained fairly steady since then.
+In Northern Ireland, the percentage remained very low (<0.5%) until 2014 when it began to increase, reaching a high of 2.8% in 2017.
+Since then levels have fluctuated, but the proportion remains lower than in England.
+The proportion of hip fractures that occur in hospital is higher in Wales; a peak of 7.8% was reached in February 2014, but it has since decreased to 5.2%.
 Note that it is the 12-month rolling average figures that are being reported here.

 In 2010, the Department of Health introduced a Best Practice Tariff to reward hospitals in England that provide the key elements of hip fracture care for each patient.
-One of the criteria includes prompt surgery – the time to surgery should be less than 36 hours from arrival in the A&E department to the start of anaesthesia (or from time of diagnosis if an admitted patient).
+One of the criteria includes prompt surgery – the time to surgery with 36 hours from arrival in the A&E department to the start of anaesthesia (or from time of diagnosis if an admitted patient).

 The percentage of hip fracture cases having prompt surgery has fluctuated over time in England, Northern Ireland and Wales, but at different levels.
 On average, 75% of hip fracture patients in England have surgery within 36 hours, compared with 63% of patients in Wales and only 24% of patients in Northern Ireland.
 The Scottish Hip Fracture Audit found that in 2018, 72% of patients had surgical repair of their hip fracture within the recommended 36 hours following admission, and this figure has not changed significantly over the past few years (data not shown).